DigitalInBlue/Celero/README.md

 It has been noted many times that writing an algorithm to solve small problems is relatively easy.
 "Brute force" methods tend to function just as well as more agile approaches.
 However, as the size of data increases, beneficial algorithms scale their performance to match.

-Theoretically, the best we can hope for with an algorithm is that is scales linearly (Order N, O(N) complexity) with respect to the problem size.
+Theoretically, the best we can hope for with an algorithm is one that scales linearly (Order N, O(N) complexity) with respect to the problem size.
 That is to say that if the problem set doubles, the time it takes for the algorithm to execute doubles.
 While this seems obvious, it is often an elusive goal.

 Even well-performing algorithms eventually run into problems with available memory or CPU cache.
 When making decisions within our software about algorithms and improvements to existing code, only through measurement and experimentation, can we know our complex algorithms perform acceptably.

 ### Using the Code

-While Celero offers simple benchmarking of code and algorithms, it also provides a more sophisticated method or directly producing performance graphs of how the benchmarks change with respect to some independent variable, referred to here as the Problem Set.
+While Celero offers simple benchmarking of code and algorithms, it also provides a more sophisticated method or direct production of performance graphs of how the benchmarks change with respect to some independent variable, referred to here as the Problem Set.

-Within Celero, a test fixture can push integers into a `ProblemSetValues` vector which allows for the fixture's own SetUp function to scale a problem set for the benchmarks to run against.
+Within Celero, a test fixture can push integers into a `ProblemSetValues` vector, which allows the fixture's own SetUp function to scale a problem set against which the benchmarks can run.
 For each value pushed into the `ProblemSetValues` vector, a complete set of benchmarks is executed.
 These measured values are then stored and can be written out to a CSV file for easy plotting of results.

 To demonstrate, we will study the performance of three common sorting algorithms: BubbleSort, SelectionSort, and `std::sort`.
-(The source code to this demo is distributed with Celero, available on [GitHub](https://github.com/DigitalInBlue/Celero).)
+(The source code for this demo is distributed with Celero and is available on [GitHub](https://github.com/DigitalInBlue/Celero).)
 First, we will write a test fixture for Celero.

 ```cpp
 class SortFixture : public celero::TestFixture